 Hello friends!
-Now that Spring has arrived and Summer will be here before we know it, it's a good time to give some thought to a quality screen door.
+Now that Spring has arrived and Summer will be here before we know it, it's a good time to give some thought to a quality screen door (or a DIY screen door!).
 After all, don't you want to be able to open your door and let the fresh air in, WITHOUT letting in all the bugs?
-We knew we wanted to be able to take advantage of the fresh Spring air, but that just wasn't going to happen with our old, run down and outdated storm door.
+We knew we wanted to be able to take advantage of the fresh spring air, but that just wasn't going to happen with our old, run-down and outdated storm door.

 So, we created a beautiful DIY screen door and today I am here to show you how we did it!
 Now, many times we tackle a DIY project because we enjoy it and because doing it ourselves will save us some money.
 But sometimes we do it because we have no other choice.
 This is is one of those projects.

 Joe and I wanted a high-quality, stylish screen door for our contemporary home and we just could not find one that met our needs.
 If we found one that we liked the look of, it was too flimsy.
 And if it was sturdy, it was ugly.
 So, we decided to make our own and we just love how it turned out.

 This is a project of intermediate difficulty and requires that you have some basic knowledge of woodworking terms and cuts.
 But, if you have some basic DIY projects under your belt already, I am confident you can tackle this one.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.